payoyo5150/Thinkpad-L530-Hackintosh/README.md

 ESP Mounter pro (to mount the EFI partition) : https://www.olarila.com/topic/4975-esp-mounter-pro-v19/

-(Optionnal - you can do this after MacOS is installed) Generate your SMBIOS serial number : Look for a guide if needed.
+(Optionnal - you can do this after MacOS is installed) Generate your SMBIOS serial number : https://hackintosher.com/guides/quick-fixes-facetime-icloud-imessage-hackintosh-not-working/ (number 4 on this guide)
-You can use Clover Configurator to open your Config.plist located in /EFI/Clover/ The Smbios is ready, (using Macbook Pro 9,1), you just need to generate the Smuuid and your serial number.
+You can use Clover Configurator to open your Config.plist located in /EFI/Clover/

 If your screen is using an higher resolution than 1366x768, you'll need to change the platform-id in the graphics section of the config.plist to 0x01660004

 # Installing MacOS